artificiell/ros2_brickpi3/README.md

 ### Ultrasonic Sensor (`ultrasonic.py`)

-This ROS 2 node serves as a handler for the EV3 Ultrasonic sensor inputs using the BrickPi3 library.
+This ROS 2 node is a handler for the EV3 Ultrasonic sensor inputs using the BrickPi3 library.
 The node uses the BrickPi3 library to communicate with the ultrasonic sensor and read the distance measurement.
-It reads the distance measured by the ultrasonic sensor and publishes it as a floating-point value.
+It reads the distance measure by the ultrasonic sensor and publishes it as a floating-point value.

 #### Published Topics